-AVAC Vietnam Joint Stock Company has taken blood samples from some remaining pigs for evaluation and proposed treatment measures, supporting supplements, electrolytes, disinfecting barns, etc. to enhance the resistance of the pig herd.
+AVAC Vietnam Joint Stock Company has taken blood samples from some remaining pigs for evaluation and proposed treatment measures, supporting with supplements, electrolytes, disinfecting barns, etc. to enhance the resistance of the pig herd.

 PVSource: https://baohaiduong.vn/18-con-lon-o-xa-van-to-tu-ky-bi-chet-sau-tiem-vaccine-phong-dich-ta-lon-chau-phi-do-nhiem-virus-ban-dia-391772.html